cloud-native-toolkit/site-operator-guide/docs/getting-started/lab3.md

           value: "iascable-gitops"
 ```

-That will result later in flowing overall depencencies of the used `Terraform` modules, given in provide a created `dependencies.dot` file later.
+That will result later in flowing overall depencencies for the used `Terraform` modules.
+The dependencies are given in automatic created `dependencies.dot` file later.

 ![](images/dependency-graph-lab3.png)